 01. Interpret and explain the nature of sound propagation.

-- Lecture and workshop classes; Written exam; MCQ
+- Lecture and workshop classes; Written exam; Essay assessment.

 02. Analyse and explain the anatomy and physiology of the auditory system including the outer, middle, and inner ears.

-- Lectures and workshop classes; Written exam; Written Assignment.
+- Lectures and workshop classes; Written exam; In class quiz.

 03. Analyse and explain neuro-anatomy and physiology as it relates to the auditory system.